-Arkansas Works beneficiaries receive a state plan ABP.
-Services will beare delivered primarily through the service delivery network of the QHP that they select (or of the ESI plan, if applicable) and the QHP (or ESI, if applicable) will beis the primary payer for such services.
+Arkansas Works beneficiaries will receive a state plan ABP.
+Services will be delivered primarily through the service delivery network of the QHP that they select (or of the ESI plan, if applicable) and the QHP (or ESI, if applicable) will be the primary payer for such services.
 Beneficiaries will have cost sharing obligations consistent with the state plan.